thunderbird/webext-docs/windows.rst

 .. api-section-annotation-hack::

-Specifies whether the :ref:`windows.Window` returned should contain a list of the :ref:`tabs.Tab` objects.
+Specifies properties used to filter the :ref:`windows.Window` returned and to determine whether they should contain a list of the :ref:`tabs.Tab` objects.

 .. api-header::
    :label: object